andrew/ultimate-awesome/README.md

 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
 - [awesome-css-grid](https://github.com/valentinogagliardi/awesome-css-grid) - A curated list of CSS Grid Resources.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
+- [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
 - [awesome-open-source-systems](https://github.com/ishanvyas22/awesome-open-source-systems) - :sunglasses: A curated list of awesome Free Open Source Softwares(FOSS).
-- [awesome-dit-inference](https://github.com/xlite-dev/awesome-dit-inference) - 📚A curated list of Awesome Diffusion Inference Papers with Codes: Sampling, Cache, Quantization, Parallelism, etc.🎉.
 - [awesome-sentiment-analysis](https://github.com/declare-lab/awesome-sentiment-analysis) - Reading list for Awesome Sentiment Analysis papers.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [awesome-pretrain-on-molecules](https://github.com/junxia97/awesome-pretrain-on-molecules) - [IJCAI 2023 survey track]A curated list of resources for chemical pre-trained models.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
-- [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes) - A collection of awesome (gem-packaged) Jekyll themes - Add your theme!.